This article originally appeared on VICE India.

 In India, there is a massive disparity between the vices a man can have, and those that a woman can, when it comes to being judged by people around you and the society at large.
 I come from a family where I, as a woman, can’t even mention the words “alcohol”, “smoking” or “drugs” at home.
-These are sins that do not exist out here—or at least that’s what we all pretend.
+These are sins that do not exist out here—or at least that’s how we all pretend.

 After leaving home for college in 2016, I got my first lick of freedom and what it means to do stuff without having to be answerable to anyone.
 After I graduated in 2019, I returned home to my family in Mumbai.
 But after having lived away all these years, I was unprepared to go back to a life that comes with censorship.
 What was the toughest though, was that over the past few years, I had become a secret alcoholic.
 There was no one around to tell me to stop, though the bigger problem of course was that I, myself, didn’t know where to stop.